-3.3.1 A simple model of loan allocation
+3.3.1.
+A simple model of loan allocation.
 We start from the model in the previous section.
 However, in order to focus on the issue at hand we make a couple of additional simplifying assumptions.
-First, we set $r_b$ , the subsidized interest rate charged by the bank, equal to zero.
+First, we set r_b , the subsidized interest rate charged by the bank, equal to zero.
 This simply makes the expressions less ugly.
 Second, since we find that the firms are indeed credit constrained, we ignore market lending in everything we do.
 If every firm started with a fixed amount of market credit (instead of zero) but were still credit constrained, all our main conclusions would continue to hold.

-Where we complicate the model is by introducing the idea that firms come in two types, H and L, in fractions $p_0$ and $1-p_0$ .
-The production function f(k) of the previous section should now be interpreted as an expected production function (given that firms are risk neutral, this change does not affect the analysis in the previous sub-section).
-For a firm of type H, the probability of success is 1, and correspondingly, for type L is $p_L < 1$ .
-When a firm (of either type) succeeds it gets $\tilde{f}(k)$ .
+Where we complicate the model is by introducing the idea that firms come in two types, H and L, in fractions p_0 and $1-p_0$.
+The production function f(k) of the previous section should now be interpreted as an expected production function (given that firms are risk neutral, this change does not affect the analysis in the previous subsection).
+For a firm of type H, the probability of success is 1, and correspondingly, for type L is $p_L < 1$.
+When a firm (of either type) succeeds it gets $\tilde{f}(k)$.
 Otherwise it gets 0.
 Assume as before that $\tilde{f}(k)$ is strictly concave.

-Each firm lives for 2 periods and there is no discounting between periods.
+Each firm lives for two periods and there is no discounting between periods.
 At the end of the second period the firm shuts down.
 We assume that the firm's probability of success is independent across the periods.
 Firms do not deliberately default, but if they get 0 they cannot pay (they start with zero and do not retain earnings).

-Lending on behalf of the bank is by decided upon by loan officers.
-Each loan officer's tenure is also 2 periods and once again, there is no discounting between periods.
+Lending on behalf of the bank is decided upon by loan officers.
+Each loan officer's tenure is also two periods and once again, there is no discounting between periods.
 Loan officers are given incentives to lend out money, and to avoid default.
 Specifically, each loan officer starts his job with a population of size 1 of new firms assigned to him and is supposed to lend 1 unit to each new borrower.
-In the second period he is given a portfolio of size 1 + g and is free to chose how to allocate it (since at this point, he has more information than the bank).
+In the second period he is given a portfolio of size 1+g and is free to chose how to allocate it (since at this point, he has more information than the bank).
 Each unit that is unlent costs the banker an amount C.

 The loan officer is penalized for any loan where there is a default.
-This punishment is F per unit of default.
-This assumption is a part of the reason why there are bailouts-it says that the punishment is linear in the size of the default.
+This punishment is F per unit of default.8 This assumption is a part of the reason why there are bailouts-it says that the punishment is linear in the size of the default.
 Since bailouts are a way to substitute a probability of bigger future default for the certainty of a smaller current default, making the penalty convex enough in the size of the default would discourage bailouts.
 We justify this assumption with the usual convenience argument for linear incentives schemes.
 In real world settings, the size of the first period loan presumably depends on a range of factors that have to do with the industry that the firm is in, the interest rate in the market, the firm's access to other sources of credit etc. For each such firm type, the optimal incentives for the loan officer would require the penalty for default to be convex over a different range.
-Since the penalty is ultimately bounded, it cannot be
+Since the penalty is ultimately bounded, it cannot be globally convex-it must therefore also be concave over other ranges.
+Linear incentive schemes avoid the need to get these specific details exactly right for a large number of firm types, which makes them attractive in large bureaucracies.